euwbah/quintal-chord-concept/README.md

 # Quintal Chord Concept

-> *i.e.* a tool for visualising the process of musical chord construction
+> a tool for visualising the process of musical chord construction

 ### Abstract (WIP)